 Do you remember the famous Windows NT Blue Screen Of Death?
 For years it was a source of jokes and bad reputation of Windows reliability.

 There even was a Blue Screen Saver.
-Today we fortunately see much less of it, but it still is there, reminding us that Windows internally is in fact a text mode operating system.
-The 1989 NT Design Workbook tells us that in the early days of development there was an ANSI terminal emulator and bunch of command line utilities running in the text mode.
+Today we fortunately see much less of it, but it still is there, reminding us that Windows NT internally is in fact a text mode operating system.
+The 1989 NT Design Workbook tells us that in the early days of development, before OS/2, Win32 subsystems or any GUI were developed, there was an ANSI console and bunch of command line utilities running in the text mode.
 Sadly all were removed in the retail version.
 The only true text mode application left around was autochk.
 Since the day Aclock was conceived I always wanted to run it on the NT text mode boot screen.
 In it’s twisted logic it actually makes a perfect sense.

 So how do you actually output to the BSOD screen?
 Initially there was a lot hope in Windows NT Native Application, which can use NtDisplayString() function to display text before GUI takes over.
 Mark Russinovitch has written a sample Native Application with source code.
 Unfortunately I soon realized that NtDisplayString() does not allow for any control characters that would let me position the cursor or clear the screen.
 It doesn’t let much more than to display “Hello World” during Windows boot.
 This unfortunately wasn’t what I was hoping for.
 Out of lack of further ideas the project was shelved for nearly 10 years until I recently got some help from a real windows insider.